Black Bean and Sweet Potato Chicken Enchilada Skillet is a healthy, gluten-free dinner recipe that your entire family will love!

 How to Make This Recipe

 Start by heating a drizzle of extra virgin olive oil in a large, 12″ skillet over medium-high heat.
-Add 2 chicken breasts (14oz) that have been cut into bite-sized pieces and 1 chopped shallot or 1/2 onion then season with 1 Tablespoon taco seasoning and saute until cooked through.
-I use and recommend my Homemade Large Batch Taco Seasoning.
+Add chopped chicken breasts plus chopped shallots or onions then season with taco seasoning and saute until cooked through.

-Next add a 15oz can black beans that have been drained and rinsed, 2oz diced green chiles, 1 cup chopped grape or cherry tomatoes, and 1 large sweet potato that’s been cooked then chopped.
-You can bake the sweet potato ahead of time or do what I do and pierce the sweet potato all over with a knife or fork then microwave in 2 minute increments, flipping after each increment, until a skewer can be easily inserted into the center.
-Peel the skin away then chop – super easy!
+Bake the sweet potato ahead of time or cook it quickly in the microwave.
+Pierce the sweet potato all over with a knife or fork then microwave in 2 minute increments, flipping after each increment, until a skewer can be easily inserted into the center.
+Peel the skin away then chop.

-Next add 6 gluten-free corn tortillas that have been chopped into 1″ squares plus 1-1/4 cups gluten-free enchilada sauce.
+Next add gluten-free corn tortillas that have been chopped into 1″ squares plus homemade Gluten Free Enchilada Sauce.
 Turn the heat down to medium then gently fold all the ingredients together until they’re heated through.

 Scoop the skillet enchiladas onto plates or into bowls then top with a sprinkling of green onions, or chopped cilantro would be super too.
 Either way, you are going to ADORE this easy, cheesy, really (REALLY!) good 1 skillet dish!
 Enjoy!